gogins/cloud-5/README.md

 If you see warnings or errors, don't panic unless browsing localhost does not open a working Web site with playable pieces!

-It may be necessary to clear the ld browser cache to see the site.
+It may be necessary to clear the browser cache to see the site.

 ## Maintenance Notes!